-- Each group is encouraged to use the EASE logo to indicate that it is supported by EASE but must make it clear that any guidelines or other resources that it develops (which may be in any language) are not endorsed by EASE until submission to, and validation by, EASE Council.
+- Each community is encouraged to use the EASE logo to indicate that it is supported by EASE but must make it clear that any guidelines or other resources that it develops (which may be in any language) are not endorsed by EASE until submission to, and validation by, EASE Council.

 - Each community may decide what content (and in what language) to upload onto its page(s) on the EASE website.
 The community must ensure that any uploaded content is original or that permission to reproduce it has been obtained.
 EASE reserves the right to remove any content that it considers illegal or in breach of good practice guidelines.

 - Each community should submit an annual report to EASE Council outlining activities during the year, but may also present more frequent updates to EASE Council.

 - Each community must be self-supporting as no central funds are available from EASE.
 In exceptional cases, applications for limited funds may be made to EASE.